The-going/evlproject/content/dovetail/altsched.md

 - handle the request directly, possibly switching the caller to out-of-band context first if required.

-- pass the request downward to the normal system call path on the in-band stage, possibly switching the caller to in-band context if needed.
+- pass the request downward to the in-band system call path on the in-band stage, possibly switching the caller to in-band context if needed.

 Dovetail intercepts system calls early in the kernel entry code, delivering them to one of these handlers the core should override:

-- the call is delivered to the `handle_oob_syscall()` handler if the system call number is not in the valid range for the in-band kernel - i.e. it has to belong to the core instead -, and the caller issued the request from the out-of-band context.
+- the call is delivered to the [handle_oob_syscall()]({{< relref "#handle_oob_syscall" >}}) handler if the system call number is not in the valid range for the in-band kernel - i.e. it has to belong to the core instead -, and the caller issued the request from the out-of-band context.
 This is the fast path, when a task running out-of-band is requesting a service the core provides.

-- otherwise the slow path is taken, in which `handle_pipelined_syscall()` is probed for handling the request from the appropriate execution stage.
+- otherwise the slow path is taken, in which [handle_pipelined_syscall()]({{< relref "#handle_pipelined_syscall"
+>}}) is probed for handling the request from the appropriate execution stage.
 In this case, Dovetail performs the following actions:

 {{<mermaid align="left">}}
 graph LR;